Where are they now? The 29 Chelsea players sent on loan to Vitesse

-When Chelsea struggle to give young players first-team opportunities, they can always rely on help from Vitesse Arnhem.
+When Chelsea struggled to give young players first-team opportunities, they could always rely on help from Vitesse Arnhem.

-The Blues are renowned for sending their up and coming stars on loan to other clubs to aid their development and Vitesse have been the main beneficiary.
+The Blues are renowned for sending their up-and-coming stars on loan to other clubs to aid their development and for years, Vitesse were the main beneficiary.

-We’ve looked at the 28 players that Chelsea have sent out on loan to the Eredivisie side to see how they’ve fared since.
+We’ve looked at the 29 players that Chelsea sent out on loan to the Eredivisie side to see how they’ve fared since.

 Delac spent the 2010-11 season at Vitesse but returned to Chelsea without making a single appearance for the Dutch side.